background img

 11 years ago written by

 The National Science Fund has opened their SBIR/STTR solicitation.
 The solicitation is due June 10, 2014.
-The program invites proposals from small businesses across a broad range of science and engineering disciplines.
+The program invites proposals from across a broad range of science and engineering disciplines.
 If you are successful, you will receive a grant of up to $150,000 for a 6-month development/feasibility project.
 You can then compete for a second grant of up to $750,000 over a 2 year period, with the aim of advancing the technology toward commercial deployment.

 799608_72119102 NSF grants in 9 areas: